top of page

 BIG BUSINESS

-The new board of the 1893 Mt Lyell Mining & Railway Company, led by Bowes Kelly, needed three key innovations for success.
+The new board of the 1893 Mt Lyell Mining & Railway Company, led by Bowes Kelly, needed three key innovations to achieve success.
 First, they required a cost-effective smelting method due to the lack of coal and dwindling forest resources.
-From their research, Kelly and invested board members William Knox and William Orr contacted American metallurgist Robert Carl Sticht, who was striving to innovate a combustable sulphide ore fuelled smelting process.
-Sticht became chief metallurgist, relocating with his wife to implement this innovative technique.
+From their research, Kelly with investors William Knox and William Orr contacted American metallurgist Robert Carl Sticht who was striving to innovate smelting with a combustible sulphide ore fuelled process.
+Sticht became chief metallurgist, relocating from the Montana mines with his wife to implement this innovative technique.
 A town named Penghana was established at the foot of Sticht's smelter works.

 BOOM

-The Iron Blow mine and Stitch's smelters success spurred demand for its pure copper, necessitating a railway to transport it to the Lower King River port named Teepookana.
+The Iron Blow mine and Sticht's smelters success spurred demand for its pure copper, necessitating a railway to transport it to the lower King River port named Teepookana.
 Engineer Fred Cutten designed the rail corridor with two steep sections necessitating the use of locomotives equipped with the Swiss designed ABT rack and pinion system.
 Victorian based Garnsworthy and Smith were contracted to construct it but the challenges that arose overwhelmed the unprepared workforce.
-After appointing Edward Driffield, who employed and organised 400 additional labourers the railway was completed with grit and ingenuity using basic tools.
+After appointing Edward Driffield, who employed and organised 400 additional labourers, the railway was completed with grit and ingenuity using basic tools.

 Queenstown Railway station circa 1899